Making aluminum history in Oman

-Our assignment to build Oman’s Sohar smelter came on the heels of our successful expansion of the Alba Aluminium smelter in Bahrain.
-The experience we gained at Alba and other previous projects was invaluable given the massive size, complexity, and speed this job required.
+To help make this project a reality, Sohar partnered with Bechtel.
+The assignment followed our successful expansion of Alba’s smelter in Bahrain.
+The experience we gained at Alba and previous projects was crucial given the size and complexity Sohar required.